12 ounces boneless pork loin or pork tenderloin, trimmed of fat

 2 cups cooked white rice

-2. In a medium bowl, whisk together cornstarch, soy sauce, sherry, pepper, and 1 tbsp of the peanut oil.
+- In a medium bowl, whisk together cornstarch, soy sauce, sherry, pepper, and 1 tablespoon of peanut oil.
 Add the pork and toss to coat.
-Allow to marinate 1 hour.
+Allow to marinate for 1 hour.

-7. Remove from heat.
-Serve with rice and chili sauce.
+- Remove from heat.
+Serve with rice and chili sauce, if desired.